craigthings/firestate/README.md

 - `constructor(db: Firestore)`: Creates a new FirestateDatabase instance.

 Note: The FirestateDatabase class is primarily used as a base class for your root store and doesn't have many public methods or properties of its own.
+## Project Structure

+This repository contains both the Firestate library and a demo application.

+### Demo Application

+The demo application is located in the demo folder.
+To run the demo:

+1. Navigate to the demo folder:
+   `
+   cd demo
+   `

+2. Install dependencies:
+   `
+   npm install
+   `

+3. Start the development server:
+   `
+   npm start
+   `